Federal Prison Camp, Morgantown

-The Federal Prison Camp, Morgantown (FPC Morgantown) is a minimum-security United States federal prison for male inmates in West Virginia.
+The Federal Prison Camp, Morgantown (previously the Federal Correctional Institution, Morgantown) is a minimum-security United States federal prison for male inmates in West Virginia.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The facility has been nicknamed 'Club Fed' because of its amenities which include a large college-like campus, a movie theater, a bocce ball court and a basketball court as well as housing many white collar, nonviolent offenders.

 FPC Morgantown is located in the city of Morgantown in northern West Virginia and approximately 160 miles northeast of Charleston, the state capital.